 Why is ISO 55001 important?

-Compliance with the ISO 55001 standard supports an organization with a proactive, continuous improvement culture that drives effectiveness and efficiency to realize increased value from its assets.
+Compliance with the ISO 55001 standard can support organizations that are striving for a culture of proactive, continual improvement, and can drive an organization's effectiveness and efficiency in the realization of increased value from its assets.
 It reflects the latest thinking and best practices in asset management.

-Developing, implementing, and embedding an asset management framework based on the ISO 55001 standard demonstrates to stakeholders (e.g. regulators, customers, insurers) that the organization manages its performance, risks, and costs in a very effective and efficient manner.
+Developing and implementing an asset management framework based on the ISO 55001 standard demonstrates to internal and external stakeholders (e.g. regulators, customers, insurers) that the organization manages its performance, risks, and costs in a very effective and efficient manner.

 Recognized globally, the ISO 55001 management standard offers organizations a common language and a trustworthy decision making framework enabling consistency in asset management practices.
-It aligns with other ISO management standards such as ISO 9001 and ISO 14001, and allows an organization to develop a coherent set of management practices across all facets of its operation.
+It aligns with other ISO management standards such as ISO 9001, ISO 14001 and ISO 31000, and can contribute to an organization's development of a coherent set of management practices across all facets of its operation.

 Key benefits of adopting ISO 55001